suzannejmatthews/aosk/chapter2.md

 it are also offline, as they cannot obtain IP addresses.
 Thus, the internet at any particular time can be defined as the set of visible routers.

-## How is information sent on the internet?
+## How is Information Sent on the Internet?

 Let's talk about packets.
 If you want to send something over the internet (say sending a picture to your grandma), it gets broken down into tiny pieces